 If you are part of a franchise, you will need to include your location in the statement descriptor.
 For example, Incourage's Fairfax location will have "Incourage Fairfax."

-To insure your KYC is correctly set up, go to payments > Stripe payouts in your MyStudio account:
+To ensure your KYC is correctly set up, go to payments > Stripe payouts in your MyStudio account:

 - If you chose “company” during the setup process, the MyStudio view Stripe payouts section will show personal details as “not applicable” and there will be a green checkmark next to both the business details and payout details.